fhbenatti/react-hooks-ts-rocketseat/README.md

 ---

-Project developed to understand the react-redux concepts of the rocketseat video tutorial: link
+Project developed to understand the react hooks concepts using typescript of the rocketseat video tutorial: [link](https://www.youtube.com/watch?v=GOB-lawExXc)